If you asked me the same question 2 years back, my answer would have been “NO.”

 Separate savings accounts help you to understand your willingness.

 Paying off debt is not easy.
 Obligations are rigid; the interest rate increases the total debt amount.
-If you don’t have any options other than taking out a loan, then consider interest-free debt.
+If you don’t have options other than taking out a loan, consider interest-free debt.

 For example, If you want to fund your studies, then try to consider government student loan programs that are interest-free, or find out govt.
 Grants.
 If the rooftop of your home needs a significant improvement or the entire house needs a renovation, then find out low-interest-rate loans or loans from family members or friends.